Home | Articles | Discuss | About | Help

 Overfishing

 Catching too much fish for the system to support.
+Also see the entries for ecosystem overfishing, growth overfishing and recruit overfishing.
 See: what is overfishing.

 Pelagic trawling